 Hi, Caitlin Faas here.
 I help busy professionals like you integrate graduate school seamlessly into your lives with productivity tips and career direction.
-Today, I want to talk about, is going back to school right for you and it is more education right for you in general.
+Today, I want to talk about, is going back to school right for you and is more education right for you in general.

 A lot of times I see potential clients have swirling thoughts in their head about “Should I go back and would this be good for me?”

 And they're kind of starting to think about what will work out like, “Yeah, I think I’ll be good for this and I think it’ll do that, but maybe it’ll take a lot of my time.”
 But it’s all swirling up here and only the thoughts that pop up are the ones that kind of keep resurfacing and it's jumbled.
 It's just very jumbled.

 What I want you to do today if you're in this boat is really break down your cost and benefit analysis.

 I want you to write this down.
 I want you to think about “What is this going to do for me financially?”
 If you don't know how to find the nitty-gritty on what will happen if you go to this graduate program, you should be able to find easily the salaries of someone who has this degree.
 What is their salary?
 If you don't know where that is, send me a note and we’ll check because I'm happy to help you figure that out for your specific profession.
 You should be able see that line by line and you know what you make right now – Write this down.

 You know what you make right now, what will I make after this program?

 What does this program cost me financially and how will bridge in between?
 There's a lot of conversations in between there and I also have resources for that and can send you some great people that are talking about helping graduate students with finances.
 So we've got those pieces of cost benefit analysis of your financial situation.
 You're going to write that down on one sheet.